TRL (Hugging Face)¶

 accelerate launch --use_deepspeed --deepspeed_config_file ds_z3.json train.py

 Multi-node training is standard Accelerate/torchrun rendezvous on top of this.
-For online methods, scale generation independently by pointing the trainer at a vLLM server on separate GPUs (see running in production); vllm_mode="colocate" keeps generation in the training process group when you want fewer moving parts.
-Past a few nodes the dedicated Ray stacks (verl, slime, SkyRL, OpenRLHF, NeMo-RL) scale online RL better, because TRL has no disaggregated async rollout controller.
+Standard online methods can scale generation separately by pointing the trainer at a vLLM server on separate GPUs; vllm_mode="colocate" keeps generation in the training process group.
+The experimental AsyncGRPOTrainer overlaps a spawned rollout process with training and bounds queue staleness, but it is not an elastic disaggregated cluster controller.
+Past a few nodes, the dedicated Ray stacks (verl, slime, SkyRL, OpenRLHF, NeMo-RL) provide broader online-RL orchestration.

-• GPU contention in online methods: colocating vLLM with training without splitting GPUs causes OOM/throughput collapse; use a server on separate devices or vllm_mode="colocate" deliberately.
+- GPU contention in online methods: colocating vLLM with training without splitting GPUs causes OOM/throughput collapse; use a server on separate devices or

-Related: RL Libraries · Fine-tuning · GRPO · DPO · SFT/LoRA · FSDP · DeepSpeed ZeRO · NeMo-RL · Glossary
+Related: RL Libraries · Fine-tuning · GRPO · DPO · SFT/LoRA · FSDP · DeepSpeed ZeRO · NeMo-RL · Async RL systems · Delta weight sync · Glossary